Perrotin Family Reunites for First Time in 112 Years

 It was a romantic tale, one that everyone in our family knew and loved to tell.
 My grandmother and my great-aunt Blanca were especially proud to be Perrotins.
 We didn’t know much else about our beloved ancestors, just that there was something special about them.

 As a teenager, I began asking a lot of questions about our family.
-When my family would visit our relatives in Mexico City, I would sit at the table to listen and sometimes take notes as the adults told family stories.
+When my family visited our relatives in Mexico City, I would sit at the table to listen and sometimes take notes as the adults told family stories.
 My great-aunt Blanca was usually delighted to have an audience and would pull out her boxes of family photographs and tell me about the people in them.

 |Blanca Perrotin, granddaughter of François